 5. Emotional Stress and Long-Standing Tensions

-Sometimes probate disputes have less to do with money and more to do with grief, old wounds, or misunderstandings.
+Sometimes probate disputes among siblings in Florida have less to do with money and more to do with grief, old wounds, or misunderstandings.
 Even small disagreements can grow when families are hurting.

 A probate attorney can provide: